Please note that the copy function is not enabled for this field.

 Description of intervention(s) / exposure

-The source population for the RCT will be adults admitted to ICU, with facial medical devices (CPAP, BiPAP, ETT, NGT, Nasal prongs, High-flow nasal prongs) as part of their current treatment.
+The source population for the feasibility study will be adults admitted to ICU, with facial medical devices (CPAP, BiPAP, ETT, NGT, Nasal prongs, High-flow nasal prongs) as part of their current treatment.
 The source population for the staff survey and focus groups will be clinical nursing staff from the four ICUs.
-This study will be undertaken among the Intensive Care population.
+This study will be undertaken among the Intensive Care population who are expected to be admitted for more than 24 hours.
 All conscious patients with facial medical devices will be approached to participate in the study.
 All unconscious patients families with facial medical devices will be approached to participate in the study.
-Once consent is obtained patients will be randomised to either ARM 1: HOFA or ARM 2: usual care.

 Prevention